UK Modern Slavery Act 2015 s.54 — Interactive Investigation

 Isolation

-Workers cut off from outside world, family, or support
+Cut off from family or support

 Physical and sexual violence

-Violence or threats of violence used as control
+Violence or threats used as control

 Withholding of wages

-Non-payment, delayed payment, or unauthorised deductions
+Non-payment or unauthorised deductions

 Monday, 10:00 AM